 The next stop on the Sohoton Cove itinerary is the Jellyfish Sanctuary.
 We were split up into pairs to jump on board a smaller wooden boat with a guide and they paddled us around the corner to the Jellyfish Sanctuary.

 When we arrived we jumped into the water and spotted dozens of little orange jellyfish bobbing around in the water.
 They are safe to touch and they are non-stinging jellyfish.

 Find All → Hostels & Resorts in Siargao

 Jellyfish Sanctuary – Siargao Tourist Spots

-We cruised across the Titikan Lagoon once again to the opposite side of the bay before tucking into yet another beautiful blue lagoon.
+Continuing on, we cruised across Titikan Lagoon once again to the opposite side of the bay before tucking into yet another beautiful blue lagoon.
 Our captain beached the boat at the entrance to the Crystal Cave and we paid a small fee of 100 pesos to enter.

 It was so dark inside the Crystal Cave that I didn’t manage to take any decent photos, though I can tell you that it was filled with impressive icicle-shaped stalactites and hundreds of bats.

 Before leaving Sohoton National Park to make the journey back to Siargao our captain took us across the lagoon to the Club Tara Resort Diving Board.